-El Paso Public Library cards are free to residents of El Paso, County.
+El Paso Public Library cards are free to residents of the city of El Paso.
 The cards are good for two years and may be renewed after that for another two years.

 If your identification card does not include your current address, we will also need: